 Stud Poker in Popular Culture

-While movies, series and music depicting poker nowadays mostly show Texas Hold’em, Seven-Card Stud also got its moments in pop culture, most famously in two scenes in the popular poker movie Rounders.
+While movies, series, and music depicting poker nowadays mostly show Texas Hold’em, seven-card stud also got its moments in pop culture, most famously in two scenes in the popular poker movie Rounders.
 One of the scenes, the Judge’s game, shows Mike, the main character, pull off a bluff by correctly remembering the board and reading other players’ (missed) hands.

-Some say stud is one of the most difficult games to master, because so many variables affect each hand, and seemingly similar hands can actually play very differently.
-But for those who invest some time to learn it, it is a game that offers many opportunities for fun and creative play once you learn how to play stud poker.
+But for those who invest some time to learn it, it offers many opportunities for fun and creative play.
 Hopefully, this guide has given you enough reason to take a shot at this unique poker game.
 Good luck at the tables!